-1. Introduction
+30 1.
+Introduction

-The World Wide Web (www) today is an unruly construct, with a wide variety of styles.
-Specifically, last decade, the amount of www content dramatically increased that implies the need to manage and analyze big data volumes, which come from heterogeneous and often non-interoperable sources [1].
-The management of these big volumes is further complicated by the need for high-security policies and privacy under the recent General Data Protection Regulation (GDPR) [2].
-As the web evolves, the need for semantics technologies that focuses on the importance of the content is an important priority for the research communities.
-A Semantic Web (SWeb) is basically Structured Data Representation via the combined use of Hyperlinks as Entity Identifier Names, Language for and machine and human-comprehensible sentences/statements using the standard structure and Variety of Notations for creating RDF Language sentences in Documents e.g., RDF-Turtle, JSON-LD, RDF-XML, and others.
-[3].
+31 The world wide web (www) today is an unruly construct, with a wide variety of styles.
+32 Specifically, last decade, the amount of www content dramatically increased that implies the need to 33 manage and analyze big data volumes, which come from heterogeneous and often non-interoperable 34 sources [1].
+The semantic modeling of the www content in order to be perceived by the search engines 35 is achieved with the Semantic Web (SWeb) technologies [2].
+In addition, the management of these big 36 volumes is further complicated by the need for high-security policies and privacy under the recent 37 General Data Protection Regulation (GDPR) [3].
+As the web evolves, the need for semantics 38 technologies that focuses on the importance of the content are an important priority for the research 39 communities.

 Generally, the SWeb technologies "enable people to create data stores on the web, build ontologies, and write rules for handling data.
-Linked data are empowered by technologies such as Resource Description Framework (RDF), Sparkle Query Language (SPARQL), Web Ontology Language (OWL), and Simple Knowledge Organization System (SKOS)" describes to W3C's concept of the web of linked data [4].
-Ontologies are an official anthology of terms that used to define an area of interest or to organize the terms that can be used in a domain.
-They describe potential relations and probable restrictions on employing those terms [5].
+Linked data are empowered by technologies such as RDF, SPARQL, OWL, and SKOS" describes to W3C's concept of the www of linked data [4].
+Ontologies are a complicated, and probably quite an official anthology of terms.
+Used to define and exemplify an area of concern and to organize the terms that can be handled in a domain, describe potential relations, and outline probable restrictions on employing those terms [5].
 With this approach, the search engines will contribute to their more efficient collection and processing of useful web content to the setting up a new global educational system [6].